SamDier/BOMoD.jl/README.md

-This data can then be fed to the model, improved predictions can be made and new data points can be sampled.
+This data can then be fed to the model, improved predictions can be made, and new data points can be sampled.
 This cycle can be repeated multiple times until the entire budget is used.